Feeling overwhelmed by the world these days? One of these meditation retreats could help restore your calm

 6. Gampo Abbey Monastery

 If you feel you really need to reconnected with your spirit with a sabbatical year, Gampo Abbey is the place to go to.
-This Western Buddhist monastery in the Shambhala tradition, located in Nova Scotia, Canada, was founded by Chogyam Trungpa Rinpoche in 1983.
+This Western Buddhist monastery is in the Shambhala tradition.
+It’s located in Nova Scotia, Canada, and was founded by Chogyam Trungpa Rinpoche in 1983.

-But if you aren’t willing to invest an entire year of your life meditating nine to ten hours a day whilst sitting on Spartan floor rugs.
-And if the idea of shaving your head sends shivers down your spine, don’t fret.
-You can also attend a one week cabin-based retreat, assisted by the recommended spiritual teacher or meditation advisor, once the application you submit is accepted.
+Not willing to invest an entire year of your life meditating nine to ten hours a day whilst sitting on Spartan floor rugs?
+Does the idea of shaving your head sends shivers down your spine?
+Don’t fret.
+You can also attend a one week cabin-based retreat, assisted by a recommended spiritual teacher or meditation advisor.

 Where: Nova Scotia, Canada